amaranth-lang/amaranth/docs/lang.rst

         ResetSignal().eq(~bus_rstn),
     ]

-In this example, once the design is processed, :pc:`bus_clk` will be assigned to the clock signal of the clock domain `sync` found in this module or one of its containing modules.
-The :pc:`bus_rstn` signal will be assigned to the inverted reset signal of the same clock domain.
-With the `sync` domain created in the same module, these statements become equivalent to:
+In this example, once the design is processed, the clock signal of the clock domain ``sync`` found in this module or one of its containing modules will be equal to :pc:`bus_clk`.
+The reset signal of the same clock domain will be equal to the negated :pc:`bus_rstn`.
+With the ``sync`` domain created in the same module, these statements become equivalent to:

+..
+TODO: explain the difference (or lack thereof, eventually) between m.d, m.domain, and m.domains

 .. testcode::

-    m.domains.sync = cd_sync = ClockDomain()
+    m.domains.sync = cd_sync = ClockDomain(local=True)
     m.d.comb += [
         cd_sync.clk.eq(bus_clk),
         cd_sync.rst.eq(~bus_rstn),